 3. Filter results by RV type, price, and features

 Next, filter your results by the type of RVs you’re interested in.
-You can select multiple RV types, allowing you to see rental options that best fit you and your trip.
+You can select multiple RV types to see rental options that best fit you and your trip.
 From here, you can also select certain features, such as if pets are allowed, the length of the rental, and whether or not the RV features full hookups.

 Once you check off all of the features that are important to you, you can filter by price as well.
 You might want to do this first if you’re sticking to a tight budget and don’t want to be wooed by rentals out of your range.
 However, if you have a bit of flexibility in your budget, it’s good to see what a few more dollars can get you in terms of space and amenities.